 Because Donald Trump got on a phone.

-I I don't know if I was allowed to tell you this.
+I don't know if I was allowed to tell you this.

-I'm gonna give you the backstory.
+I'm going to give you the backstory.

 Eric Trump, I was talking to not that long ago, and he told me he heard his father on the phone with both Ford and Carrier talking about not going to Mexico to bring the jobs.

-And he said, We'd really like you to stay here, and we'd like to keep these jobs here.
+And he said, we'd really like you to stay here, and we'd like to keep these jobs here.

 Anyway, so the negotiations went on.